-With this year’s 2018 World Rugby awards fast approaching, we take a look at where its previous winners of the junior player award wound up…
+Heading back in time, we take a look at where its previous winners of the junior player award down the years…

 2001: GAVIN HENSON (WALES)